 Our goal is to give you simple and meaningful choices regarding your information.
 If you have a Pinterest account, many of the choices you have on Pinterest are built directly into the product or your account settings.
 For example, you can:

-- Create or be added to a secret board.
-Secret boards are visible to you and other participants in the board, and any participant may choose to make the contents of the board available to anyone else.
-For example, another participant may invite someone else to the board, make the board available to an app they use to view Pinterest, or even just take an image from the board and email it to their friends.
+• Create or be added to a secret board.
+Secret boards are visible to you and other participants in the board, and any participant can choose to make the contents of the board available to anyone else.
+For example, another participant can invite someone else to the board, make the board available to an app they use to view Pinterest, or even just take an image from the board and email it to their friends.
 For more information about secret boards, please visit our Help Centre.

-- Choose whether Pinterest will be customised for you using information from websites or apps outside Pinterest.
-If you have a Pinterest account and want to control how your off-Pinterest data is used to tailor your experience, you can visit your account settings and update your preferences.
-If you don’t have a Pinterest account, or don’t want us to customise Pinterest for you when you’re signed out, you can opt out here.
+• Choose whether Pinterest will be customised for you using information from non-Pinterest websites or apps.
+If you have a Pinterest account and want to control how your non-Pinterest data is used to tailor your experience, you can visit your account settings and update your preferences.
+If you don’t have a Pinterest account, or don’t want us to customise Pinterest for you when you’re not signed in, you can opt out here.

 In addition to the examples above, we offer other choices that you can learn more about at our Help Centre.